pamatiwari/privacy-policy/index.md

 Video-to-Image color style transfer

-Saving Results:
+Saving Results :

-The application requires storage access to save the final processed images or videos back to your device’s gallery when you choose to export or download them.
+The application requires storage access to download the final processed images or videos directly to your device’s gallery when you tap the Download button.

 No Background Access:
 The application does not access, modify, or upload any media files in the background or without your explicit action.